Build a multi-container app with Docker Compose, then build images with Docker Bake and push them to …

 }'

-This fixed security scanner complaints and meaningfully improved our security scan score.
+This resolves security scanner complaints and meaningfully improves the security scan score.

 Issue #3: Access Logging